mrpedrobraga/mrpedrobraga.github.io/nano/articles/custom_types.md

 a.baz = 30  # Won't work!
 ```

 A struct doesn't store its properties' names either.
-They only exist during the compilation stage\*.
+They only exist during the compilation stage so you can refer to them\*.

 (\* Nerds: Reflection is still possible, as we'll see way later...)